cloudacademy/ca-webinar-ml-pipelines-overview/README.md

 # Cloud Academy Webinars
-## An Overview of Machine Lerning Pipelines
+## An Overview of Machine Learning Pipelines

 ## Speaker info
 This webinar is held by Andrea Giussani, Data Scientist at Cloud Academy.